 Middle Grade American Humanities: 30 weeks.
 Each 5 week unit is $65

 Payment covers the course sessions and handouts or materials used for class.
 It does not cover textbooks, living books, or art supplies used at home for crafts.
-You do not have to commit to the whole course; however, if you are interested in ANY unit, please email your interest.
+For more financial specifics, check out this page.

 Q. Where is the class?
 Why is it there?

 A. The class will meet at my house which is in downtown Waxhaw.
-If numbers are too large, we may meet at my mother’s house, which is larger and just around the corner.
-Offering the course in my home is most convenient for me and enables me to offer it more inexpensively.
+My classes are limited to 10 students because of the size of my living room.
 You will need to sign a liability waiver since I am not insured against freely inviting your child into my home.
-If you want to organize a better classroom location than my living room, feel free to email me.

 Q. What about children with learning issues?